-Description This course is a comprehensive introduction to Chinese Herbal Formulas for various clinical applications.
+Description This course is a comprehensive introduction to Chinese Herbal Formulas for various clinical applications, and contraindications of the formulas.
+The entire course consists of four parts.
+Formula 1 covers the formulas used for diaphoretic, purgative, harmonizing, antipyretics and applications.
 Students will learn the herbal components of each formula and the role that each herb plays within the formula.
 In addition, students will learn modifications, clinical applications, and contraindications of the formulas.
 The entire course consists of four parts.
-Formula 2 covers formulas used for warming, exterior releasing, tonifying, sedation, resuscitation, and astringents.